-Enmi has invested in early-mid stage ventures for over 20 years.
-Prior to starting Healthy Ventures, she invested with early-stage venture firms IDG Ventures and Boston Millennia Partners.
-Most recently, she invested as an angel in seed-stage digital health ventures with investments including Omada, Elation, and Modern Meadow.
+Enmi has invested in early-stage ventures for over 20 years.
+Prior to starting Healthy Ventures, she invested with early-stage venture firms IDG Ventures and Boston Millennia Partners and as an angel in digital health ventures with investments including Omada, Elation, and Modern Meadow.

 Madi loves meeting passionate founders, learning about their evolving business models, and helping them work towards the shared goal of reimagining healthcare.

 At Healthy Ventures, Madi splits her time between identifying new investments, mapping market ecosystems, and providing operational support to portfolio companies.

 Prior to joining Healthy Ventures, Madi worked in investment banking with Cascadia Capital, a boutique advisory firm where she worked closely with healthcare and technology companies on M&A and capital raise.

 Madi graduated from Harvard University with an AB in Human Developmental and Regenerative Biology.

 Darren drives the critical, early GTM work of Healthy's portfolio companies.

 After starting his health tech career in sales, he led marketing for a seed-stage health tech company (Able Health) that was acquired by a big, publicly-traded health tech company (Health Catalyst) where he led GTM and Growth initiatives.
 This journey informs Darren's genuine empathy for the daily realities of early-stage founders, as well as the best practices and market context gleaned from bigger orgs.

 Ros brings more than a decade of collaborating with entrepreneurs and operators.
 Her strong background in business ops, critical path analysis, and communications lends itself so well to powering our own infrastructure.